leonardok/Ruby-Vehicle-Log/README.md

 Snowdonia town has ~1000 vehicles in active operation at any given moment.
 Each vehicle could theoretically emit their position at the exact same moment.
 The solution must demonstrate evidence of 1000 concurrent emissions (at maximum) being handled by your developed API without an error.

-We will accept any form of evidence of successful testing.
-Some examples:

 * clearly-readable performance benchmarking
 * a video screen capture of your 1000 vehicle clients being received
 * your creative choice

-We would like to see whatever testing mechanism you constructed to radiate GPS positions for your suite of test vehicles.
-Please ensure it is committed along with the API endpoint code, with clear instructions for us to run your test client.

 ### Technical Assumptions